Deepu2560/SocialVerse/README.md

 # SocialVerse

 SocialVerse is a social media web app.
+This is a solo made project.
+In this user can login, get data of users, edit data of user and delete user.
+User can create a post, edit that post, and delete post.
+User get analytics of top ranked posts and users.

 ## File structure